Shanekhan/Shanekhan/README.md

 - 👋 Hi, I’m @Shanekhan
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in Frontend engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on python projects to learn and get more skilled
+- 💞️ I’m looking to collaborate on Frontend projects to learn and get more skilled
 - ⚡ Fun fact: There's no fun

 <!---